Martin-Me1/SOC-automation-LAB/README.md

 - Performed live testing and validation using real attack tools in a controlled cloud lab

 **### Tools Used**
-Tools Used: Shuffle, Wazuh, DigitalOcean (CSP), Sysmon, Mimikatz, TheHive, VirusTotal
+Shuffle, Wazuh, DigitalOcean (CSP), Sysmon, Mimikatz, TheHive, VirusTotal

 - Shuffle (SOAR platform) for automation workflows and integrations
 - Wazuh (SIEM + Host-based IDS) for rule creation, alerting, and active response